mammasmias/IterativeRotationsAssignments/docs/index.rst

 CShDA
 -----

-CShDA is the really fundamental algorithm for the rest of this library.
+Constrained Shortest Distance Assignments (CShDA, [ira2021]_) is the really fundamental algorithm for the rest of this library.
 It solves the so-called Linear Assignment Problem (LAP), and then computes the distance between two atomic structures :math:`A` and :math:`B`.